Decorated Pumpkin Cookies

 Decorated Pumpkin Cookies:

 Begin by piping the stem with the brown icing and airbrush the bottom and left side with brown airbrush color.
 Let it dry.

 Outline and flood the pumpkin body with the orange icing.
 Let the cookie dry completely.

-Now look at that frame that holds the stencil.
+Now, look at that frame that holds the stencil.
 That frame is pure genius!
 It was made by Ginny over at Creative Cookier.
 Let me tell you why I love this frame so much.
 First of all, it has a few little magnets that hold the top and bottom frame together.
 That is brilliant because it comes apart easily so you can add your stencil.
-Just take the top off, lay your stencil on the bottom pieces, place the top on the stencil and airbrush away.
-Your stenicl won’t move unless you move it.
+Just take the top off, lay your stencil on the bottom pieces, place the top of the stencil and airbrush away.
+Your stencil won’t move unless you move it.
 BRILLIANT!

 Second, the top frame piece and the bottom frame piece are two different sizes for different sizes of cookies.
 If you like thin cookies, no problem!
 If you like thick cookies, no problem!
 Just flip it to the size the fits your cookie best.

 Stenciling just got easier and more fun will the creativity of Hillary and Ginny!